MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab1_Ex2_sensitive_information_types.md

    - **ID**: `Contoso IDs`
    - **Regular expression**: `[A-Z]{3}[0-9]{6}`
-   - Select the radio button for _String match_
+   - Select the radio button for _String match_.

 1. Select **Done** at the bottom of the flyout panel.